Vietnam.vn - Nền tảng quảng bá Việt Nam

 From convenience to concern

 Next is the issue of control and accuracy .
-Once too dependent on AI , users can gradually lose the ability to operate, search, or understand the system - just like we gradually forget how to look up a map when we have Google Maps.
+Once too dependent on AI , users can gradually lose the skills to operate, search, or understand the system - just like we gradually forget how to look up a map when we have Google Maps.
 In addition, AI can still misunderstand commands, return incorrect results, or be abused if it falls into the wrong hands.

 For app developers, they are facing the challenge of adapting.
 Beautiful interfaces and rich features are no longer the only factors.